DragonSpit/HPCsharp/README.md

 High performance C# generic algorithms.
 Community driven to raise C# performance.
 Cross-platform.
 Parallel algorithms for Sum, Sort, Merge, Copy, Histogram and others.
 Parallel Stable Merge Sort and parallel Merge of arrays and lists.
-Linear, stable or in-place Radix Sort (LSD & MSD) algorithms for arrays and lists of user defined classes sorted by key.
+Linear time, stable or in-place Radix Sort (LSD & MSD) algorithms for arrays and lists of user defined classes sorted by key.
 Crazy fast Counting Sort, and Array.Fill for full and partial arrays.
-Better .Sum() in four ways.
+Better .Sum() in many ways.
 And, much more...

-Familiar interfaces, which are similar to standard C# Sort.
+Familiar interfaces, which are similar to standard C# algorithms and Linq.
 Free and open source HPCsharp package on https://www.nuget.org

 Recent presentation at the Indianapolis .NET Consortium, March 2019 on https://youtu.be/IRNW4VGevvQ

-Updated VisualStudio 2017 examples solution, demonstrating usage through working examples.
+Usage examples are provided in the HPCsharpExamples folder, which has a VisualStudio 2017 solution.
 Build and run it to see performance gains on your machine.
 To get the maximum performance make sure to target x64 processor architecture for the Release build in VisualStudio, increasing performance by as much as 50%.

 **_Version 3.4.1_** Just Released!
 Give it a shot.

 Implemented scaler version of pairwise .Sum() for float[] and double[] for more accurate summation without doing extra work.
 Implemented a generic divide-and-conquer parallel function, applicable in many cases.

-**_Version 3.4.0_**
-Neumaier .Sum() SIMD/SSE and multi-core for float[] and double[], with float[] providing a choice of float accumulator/result or double

 Full release history is in ReleaseNotes.txt file

 ## Better .Sum() in Many Ways ##
-HPCsharp improves .Sum() in the following ways:
+HPCsharp improves .Sum() of numeric arrays in the following ways:
 - No overflow exception for int[] while providing 5X higher performance
-- Supports all signed integer data types
+- Support for all signed integer data types
-- Supports all unsigned integer data types
+- Support for all unsigned integer data types
-- Supports .Sum() for long[] and ulong[] with full accuracy and no overflow
+- Support of .Sum() for long[] and ulong[] with full accuracy and no overflow
-- Supports higher precision floating-point summation, reducing error from O(eN) downto O(elgN)and O(e) without reduction in performance
-(implements pairwise and Kahan/Neumaier summation algorithms)
+- Support for higher precision floating-point summation, reducing error from O(eN) downto O(elgN) without reduction in performance, and O(e) with slight performance reduction.
+Implements pairwise and Kahan/Neumaier summation algorithms
 - Implements all algorithms using multi-core and data parallel SIMD/SSE processor instructions

-For some more details, see blog https://duvanenko.tech.blog/2019/04/23/better-sum-in-c/

-The table below compares performance (in Giga/second) of Linq.AsParallel().Sum() and HPCsharp.Sum().
+The table below compares performance (in Giga/second) of Linq.AsParallel().Sum() and HPCsharp.SumSsePar().

 *Library*|*sbyte*|*byte*|*short*|*ushort*|*int*|*uint*|*long*|*ulong*|*float*|*double*|*decimal*
 --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---